 There was also the third reason I didn’t mention, was that I really didn’t like the code at that point and I wanted to rewrite it.
 I think my boss may have been able to see through me, but he said that when I got back I’d be able to work on this new framework for one sprint and see where I got from there.

 I even had a name for it: The Thin Controller.

 - “Thin” meant it was going to stay small and not bloat out into a big blob of 4000 lines of code that only I knew how to maintain, right?

-- It’s a reference to Thomas the Tank Engine, and jokes about trains were a thing since one of my co-workers liked them.
+- It’s a reference to Thomas the Tank Engine, and jokes about trains were a thing since one of my co-workers was interested in them.

 With an official go-ahead, I set out.
 I knew I needed to fulfil those two goals of saving network and separate components, or else the project would have to be abandoned.
 In addition, anything using the Thin Controller must peacefully co-exist with the existing Angular/mish-mash application.

 It was really refreshing to be able to go off on a code adventure with no oversight.
 I still attended the team’s standups to give progress updates, but for that brief time I was able to do what I wanted.
 And what I wanted was to build this framework.
 It took about a week to have the first proof of concept, which didn’t take much massaging to get to its first official version.

 - When a new request comes through the Controller, check to see if it is identical to a request that is currently in flight

 - If it is, then re-use that existing request and return a Promise for its response